TaaS (TAAS) Reaches Market Cap of $6.81 Million

-TaaS (CURRENCY:TAAS) traded 18.7% lower against the U.S. dollar during the one day period ending at 16:00 PM Eastern on September 24th.
-In the last week, TaaS has traded down 5.2% against the U.S. dollar.
-TaaS has a total market capitalization of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last 24 hours.
-One TaaS coin can currently be bought for approximately $0.84 or 0.00008035 BTC on major exchanges.
+TaaS (CURRENCY:TAAS) traded 18.7% lower against the dollar during the 24-hour period ending at 8:00 AM Eastern on October 1st.
+One TaaS coin can now be bought for about $0.84 or 0.00008035 BTC on cryptocurrency exchanges.
+Over the last week, TaaS has traded 5.2% lower against the dollar.
+TaaS has a market capitalization of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.